Coolie: In European colonies

-The coolie-slave trade run by American captains and local agents and mainly consisting of debt slavery, was called the 'pig trade' as the living conditions were not dissimilar to that of livestock; on some vessels as many as 40 percent of the coolies died en route.
+The coolie slave trade run by American captains and local agents, mainly consisting of debt slavery, was called the 'pig trade' as the living conditions were not dissimilar to that of livestock; on some vessels as many as 40 per cent of the coolies died en route.
 As many as 500 were crammed into a single ship hold, leaving no room to move.
-Some of these were Chinese women kidnapped to be sex slaves under the demand of American and Caribbean plantation owners.
-The recruited labourers were required to pay for their ship fares from meager earnings which were frequently below living expenses, forcing them into virtual slavery.
 The coolies were also stamped on their backs like livestock.
 Foreign merchants took advantage of the unequal treaties negotiated between the Qing government and Western powers after the Opium Wars, as well as the resulting political and economic instability, to broker deals for "contracted" workers.
+Anglophone capitalists referred to the opium trade and captive Chinese labour as "poison and pigs".

-Portuguese Macao was the center of this trade: coolie slavery was described as "the only real business" in Macao from 1848 to 1873, generating enormous profits for the Portuguese until it was banned due to pressure from the British government.
+Portuguese Macao was the center of coolie slavery: it was described as "the only real business" in Macao from 1848 to 1873, generating enormous profits for the Portuguese until it was banned due to pressure from the British government.
+Between 1851 and 1874 approximately 215,000 Chinese were shipped from Macau overseas, primarily to Cuba and Peru, with some being shipped to Guiana, Suriname, and Costa Rica.
+These coolies were obtained via a variety of sources, including some who were entrapped by brokers in Macau through loans for gambling, and others who were kidnapped or coerced.

-In 1847, two ships from Cuba transported workers to Havana to work in the sugar cane fields from the port of Xiamen, one of the five Chinese treaty ports opened to the British by the Treaty of Nanking in 1842.
+In 1847, two ships from Cuba transported workers to Havana to work in the sugar cane fields from the port of Amoy (Xiamen), one of the five Chinese treaty ports opened to the British by the Treaty of Nanking in 1842.
 The trade soon spread to other ports in Guangdong, and demand became particularly strong in Peru for workers in the silver mines and the guano collecting industry.
-Australia began importing workers in 1848, and the United States began using them in 1865 on the first transcontinental railroad construction.
+Australia began importing workers in 1848.
 These workers were deceived about their terms of employment to a much greater extent than their Indian counterparts, and consequently, there was a much higher level of Chinese emigration during this period.

 The trade flourished from 1847 to 1854 without incident, until reports began to surface of the mistreatment of the workers in Cuba and Peru.
 As the British government had political and legal responsibility for many of the ports involved – including Amoy – such ports were immediately closed.
 Despite these closures, the trade simply shifted to the more accommodating port within the Portuguese enclave of Macau.